isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 3: Associating Multiple Types
+# Step Three: Associating Multiple Types

 Now that we have our User type, we can create our Pet type following the same conventions from step 2.